 Yang and Connelly visited Brazil to learn more about the birth defect that affects one in 1,000 children whose feet appear to be rotated internally.
 There, clubfoot is commonly treated using rigid, ineffective metal braces, notes this video and an article on Wired.com.
 The students began working with the organization Miraclefeet during a Stanford D.School course titled “Design for Extreme Affordability” and put their design into action at a hospital in São Paulo.

-Previously: Support for robots that assist people with disabilities, New documentary focuses on Stanford’s Design for Extreme Affordability course, Biotech start-up builds artful artificial limbs and Improving treatment for infant respiratory distress in developing countries
+Previously: Support for robots that assist people with disabilities, New documentary focuses on Stanford’s Design for Extreme Affordability course and Improving treatment for infant respiratory distress in developing countries

 Photo in featured entry box from Design for Extreme Affordability